fastai/course-v3/docs/start_gcp.md

 + [Installing Google Cloud SDK (StackOverflow question)](https://stackoverflow.com/questions/46822766/sudo-apt-get-update-sudo-apt-get-install-google-cloud-sdk-cannot-be-done)
 + [sudo apt-get update && sudo apt-get install google-cloud-sdk cannot be done (StackOverflow answer)

-*Many thanks to Marcel Ackermann, Antonio Rueda Toicen, Viacheslav Kovalevskyi and Francisco Ingham for their contributions to this guide.*
 =======
 *Many thanks to Marcel Ackermann, Antonio Rueda Toicen, Viacheslav Kovalevskyi, Francisco Ingham, and Jeff Hale for their contributions to this guide.*